 Configuration of the show vehicles.
-There is no end to the individualisation options for the Bugatti.
+There is no end to the individualization options for the Bugatti.
 Each one of the 350 Veyrons built is therefore unique.
-This also applies to the two Grand Sport Vitesse models that Bugatti is exhibiting at the 2012 Geneva International Motor Show.
-The blue version of the new roadster is finished in visible carbon fibre.
-The upper area of the body is finished in “Blue Carbon” while the roof area and air scoops are “Lake Blue”.
-The lower body panels (side skirting, front spoiler, radiator grill frame and rear apron with diffusor), the inner surfaces of the wheel rims and the underside of the automatically extending rear spoiler are in “Light Blue Sport”, which has a hint of turquoise.
-The exterior colours are picked up again in the interior.
-While the large surfaces feature dark blue tones, “New Light Blue” is used for the contrasting stitching and the Vitesse labelling on the seats.
+This also applies to the two Grand Sport Vitesse models that Bugatti exhibits at the 2012 Geneva International Motor Show.
+The blue version of the new roadster is finished in visible carbon fiber.
+The body’s upper area is finished in “Blue Carbon,” while the roof area and air scoops are “Lake Blue.”
+The lower body panels (side skirting, front spoiler, radiator grille frame, and rear apron with diffusor), the wheel rims’ inner surfaces, and the underside of the automatically extending rear spoiler are in “Light Blue Sport,” which has a hint of turquoise.
+The exterior colors are picked up again in the interior.
+While the large surfaces feature dark blue tones, “New Light Blue” is used to contrast stitching and the Vitesse labeling on the seats.
 This Vitesse

 version costs 1.91 million euros.

-The second Grand Sport Vitesse is painted in dark “Jet Grey”.
-Instead of two colours, this model uses an interaction between shiny areas (lids, roof and air scoop) and matte surfaces and elements (side parts, exterior mirrors and door handles).
-The radiator grill and wheel rims have been painted black.
-The orange underside of the rear wing matches the “Tangerine” colouring that Bugatti has used, for example, for the seats, the carpets, the underside of dashboard, the door edging, the contrasting stitching and the Vitesse labelling in the interior.
+The second Grand Sport Vitesse is painted in dark “Jet Grey.”
+Instead of two colors, this model uses an interaction between shiny areas (lids, roof, and air scoop) and matte surfaces and elements (side parts, exterior mirrors, and door handles).
+The radiator grille and wheel rims have been painted black.
+The orange underside of the rear wing matches the “Tangerine” coloring that Bugatti has used, for example, for the seats, the carpets, the underside of the dashboard, the door edging, the contrasting stitching, and the Vitesse labeling in the interior.
 All other surfaces, including the carbon parts, are black.
-In both cases, the aggressive, dynamic look of the vehicles fits in with the positioning of the new Grand Sport Vitesse.
+In both cases, the vehicles’ aggressive, dynamic look fits in with the positioning of the new Grand Sport Vitesse.
 Its price is 1.75 million euros.

 The classic Grand Sport, a sports car with an elegant, artistic orientation, will, of course, remain in the range.
-Following the success of the L’Or Blanc (created in cooperation with Berlin-based porcelain makers Königlichen Porzellan-Manufaktur), Bugatti is currently working on further unusual ways to individualize the Grand Sport.
-In Geneva, the world’s most exclusive car manufacturer is presenting a version of the roadster in visible carbon fibre in a brownish finish for the first time.
-One challenge for the production is to give the visible carbon a transparent gleam while allowing the colour to radiate vibrantly in a certain light.
-On the Grand Sport presented in Geneva, the carbon parts made in the new colour “Brown” (lids, rear end, front spoiler and side skirting) shimmer in an almost bronze shade depending on how the light falls.
-To create a contrast, the side parts on this Grand Sport, right up to the rear air intakes, are made from polished aluminium.
-The interior of the sports car, with “Gaucho” coloured leather and dark stitching (colour “Coffee”), complements the exterior.
+Following L’Or Blanc’s success (created in cooperation with Berlin-based porcelain makers Königlichen Porzellan-Manufaktur), Bugatti is currently working on further unusual ways to individualize the Grand Sport.
+In Geneva, the world’s most exclusive car manufacturer presents a version of the roadster in visible carbon fiber in a brownish finish for the first time.
+One challenge for the production is to give the visible carbon a transparent gleam while allowing the color to radiate vibrantly in a certain light.
+On the Grand Sport presented in Geneva, the carbon parts made in the new color “Brown” (lids, rear end, front spoiler, and side skirting) shimmer in an almost bronze shade depending on how the light falls.
+To create a contrast, the side parts on this Grand Sport, right up to the rear air intakes, are made from polished aluminum.
+The interior of the sports car, with “Gaucho” colored leather and dark stitching (color “Coffee”), complements the exterior.
 It costs 1.79 million euros.